 Seven Keys (1961)

-Alan Dobie plays a convict who is bequeathed a set of seven keys by a fellow prisoner.
-After discovering that the deceased was an embezzler who stole £20,000 that was never recovered; he sets out to find the cash after finishing the last three months of his sentence.
-However he must first solve the mystery of which locks the keys fit, and run the gauntlet of the police and a number of gangsters who are after him and the money.
+Convict Russell is bequeathed a set of seven keys by a fellow prisoner.
+After discovering that the deceased was an embezzler who stole an unrecovered £20,000, he sets out to find the cash after finishing the last three months of his sentence.
+However, he must first solve the mystery of which locks the keys fit, and run the gauntlet of the police and a number of gangsters who are after him and the money.

 Director: Pat Jackson